d-low/d-low.com_v3/README.md

 ---

 - [ ] Content
-  - [x] Pass links and posts to containers and then to components via props using Redux
-  - [x] Use content and data from d-low.com when running locally for portability?
   - [ ] Load data (/data/content.js) asynchrounously on page load and once loaded
         run the app.
   - [ ] Pass parameter to webpack build to determine when to load content dynamically